saulpw/visidata/visidata/guides/MenuGuide.md

 # The Menu System

-Located at the very top of the screen, the menu organizes many commands within submenu trees.
+The menu (on the first row of the window) contains most commands, organized within a tree of submenus.

-Navigate the menu like a GUI by using the mouse to click on menu items.
+Click on menu items to navigate the menu like a GUI.

-To navigate with the keyboard, `Alt+H` will open the **Help** menu, and from there use the arrow keys to move between submenus.
+With the keyboard:

+- {help.commands.menu_help}
+- [:keys]Arrow[/] keys to move between submenus

-Additionally, each top-level menu name has a single letter underlined. `Alt+<underlined letter>` will open that menu.
-For example, `Alt+F` will open the **File** menu.
+Additionally, each top-level menu name has a single letter underlined. [:keys]Alt+<underlined letter>[/] to open that menu.
+For example, [:keys]Alt+F[/] to open the **File** menu.

-To open a submenu (indicated by `{vd.options.disp_menu_more}`) press the `→` key or click on it with the mouse.
 Each non-submenu item is a command.

-The menu shows the description of the current command, along with the command name and its keyboard shortcut (if available).
-Execute the current command by clicking on it or pressing `Enter`.
+It shows the description of the current command, along with the command name and its keyboard shortcut (if available).
+Click on the item or [:keys]Enter[/] to execute it.

-Some other indicators:

-- `{vd.options.disp_menu_push}`: the command opens another sheet.
-- `{vd.options.disp_menu_input}`: the command requires input.
+Indicators:

+- {help.options.disp_menu_more}
+- {help.options.disp_menu_push}
+- {help.options.disp_menu_input}

 Some commands are only available on a specific sheet type, and appear [:color_menu_spec]highlighted[/] in the menu when the current sheet is that type.
 If the command is not available, it will not appear at all.